IP Checker

 {% hint style="danger" %}

-**Problem:** If WebRTC shows an IP different from the proxy, you need to fix the leak immediately.&#x20;
+**Problem:** If WebRTC shows an IP different from the proxy, the leak must be fixed immediately.

-We strongly recommend that everyone use a very universal method for any tasks\
+We strongly recommend a universal setup for all tasks:\

 {% endhint %}